New data protection law in Oregon

 1. wide area of application

-2. extended definitions of recorded data
+2. extended Definitions of collected data

 The definition of "sensitive information" in Oregon law is also broader than in other states and includes "race", "gender identity as transgender or non-binary" and "victim status of a crime", among others.
 In addition, the OCPA defines the term "biometric data" broadly and includes information that uniquely identifies an individual.
 However, there is an exception for "facial mapping or facial geometry", provided that these technologies are not used to uniquely identify an individual.